Parcels-code/virtualship/docs/user-guide/documentation/pre_download_data.md

 ### Data requirements

-When using pre-downloaded data with VirtualShip, the software supports only: daily and monthly resolution physical and biogeochemical data, along with a static bathymetry file.
+For pre-downloaded data, VirtualShip only supports daily and monthly resolution physical and biogeochemical data, along with a static bathymetry file.

 In addition, all pre-downloaded data must be split into separate files per timestep (i.e. one .nc file per day or month).